-Larry sings in English and his native languages including Nyanja, Bemba and Tonga languages adopting styles which he uses to blend his own unique brand of African Roots Reggae music.
-Larry records with some of the finest musicians in Australia.
-With many of the musicians regarded as Australia’s leading session musicians, the individual and collective brilliance of the musicians respectively assures a diverse sound which encompasses complex African rhythms, Roots reggae and luscious jazz funk horns.
-The resulting unique sound put some of his songs at the top of the Zambian charts.
-One of his previous albums, Tusekelele (Let’s Celebrate) was hailed as one of the most impressive albums of 2009 and one of the most admirable albums to be associated with African music.
-Larry Maluma has so far released 12 albums and more than 15 music video clips which have been aired on the ABC television program, Rage, SBS, Channel 9 and many other TV and radio shows in Australia including Triple J, 3RRR, PBS FM, Triple R and in other countries including Zambia, Zimbabwe and South Africa.
+Larry sings in English and his native languages, including Nyanja, Bemba and Tonga – adopting styles that he blends to create his unique brand of African Roots Reggae music.
+He records with some of the finest musicians in Australia, many of whom are regarded as Australia’s leading session musicians.
+Their individual and collective brilliance respectively assures a diverse sound that encompasses complex African rhythms, Roots reggae and luscious jazz funk horns.
+The resulting unique sound has put his songs at the top of the Zambian charts.

+Larry’s 2009 album, Tusekelele (Let’s Celebrate) was hailed as one of the most impressive albums of the year and one of the most admirable albums to be associated with African music.
+To date, Maluma has released 12 albums and more than 15 music videos, which have aired on ABC TV’s, Rage, SBS, Channel 9 and many other TV and radio shows across Australia, including Triple J, 3RRR, PBS FM, RTR-FM, and in other countries, including Zambia, Zimbabwe and South Africa.

+Since arriving in Australia, Larry has broadened the Australian perspective of African music.
+A recognised and popular music star in his native Zambia, where he was recognised with a Lifetime Achievement Award, Larry is a major contributor to the African roots and reggae scene in Australia.
 He has headlined festivals such as Apollo Bay Music Festival, Bellingen Global Carnival and the Globe to Globe World Music Festival.
-He was also a special guest for Jimmy Cliff, Wailers and Angelique Kidjo to mention a few.
+He was also a special guest for Jimmy Cliff, The Wailers and Angelique Kidjo, to name just a few.